Aytac-Karkin/Aytac-Karkin/README.md

 From July 2018 to August 2023 I worked as a taxi driver in cooperation with the [Hansa-Taxi](https://www.taxi211211.de/de/) company in Hamburg.
 Now I am looking for a job that is important for the future and also secure for the future, so i decided to take part at the bootcamp NeueFische.
 I don´t have much experience in web development, but I did take an online course on udemy before I applied to NeueFische.
+Topics in the online course:
+- HTML
+- CSS
+- some JS